-Any signs of allergic reaction (swelling, hives, difficulty breathing) need immediate medical attention.
+Any signs of allergic reaction such as swelling, hives, and difficulty breathing also need immediate medical attention.

 Xanax and Addiction

-Xanax is often prescribed in lower initial doses with gradual increases over time, as this drug is known to be addictive.
+Since Xanax is known to be addictive, it is often prescribed in lower initial doses with gradual increases over time.
 As people take Xanax, they can become dependent on the drug for sleep or emotion/anxiety management.
 With increased dependency comes increased tolerance.
 That means that people need increased dosage to feel the effects of the drug.
 This also leads to the addictive properties of Xanax.

 Others may become addicted to Xanax when chasing further relief from feelings of anxiety.
 If you feel as though Xanax is not adequately addressing your symptoms, please speak to your doctor rather than choosing to increase your dosage on your own.

 Xanax overdoses are more likely to occur when mixed with alcohol and other drugs.
 Alcohol and opioids are particularly dangerous to mix with Xanax as all of these act as depressants.
-“In 2015, 23 percent of people who died of an opioid overdose also tested positive for benzodiazepines” The combination of benzodiazepines (Xanax) and opioids can be fatal as both can suppress breathing and impair cognitive functions.
+The combination of benzodiazepines (Xanax) and opioids can be fatal as both can suppress breathing and impair cognitive functions.
 Xanax overdose fatalities are most often due to lethal suppression of the breathing or circulatory system.
-Pay close attention to breathing difficulties when taking Xanax.

-Suddenly stopping this medication can lead to withdrawal and other symptoms.
-These symptoms can include seizures or other complications.
+Suddenly stopping this medication can lead to withdrawal and other symptoms including seizures.
 In some cases, sudden withdrawal can lead to shock or death.
 However, this is very unlikely with a medical detox treatment plan.
-Professional treatment centers will help patients to slowly stop taking Xanax by gradually reducing the dosage.
+Professional treatment centers will help patients slowly stop taking Xanax by gradually reducing the dosage.